Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 Always have a backup supplier

 A great supplier is a competitive edge.
 A backup supplier is insurance.
-Even if your main factory is reliable, seasonal capacity limits can hit fast, especially around Chinese New Year and Q4.
+Even if your main factory is reliable, seasonal capacity limits can hit fast, especially around the Chinese New Year and Q4.
 When your listing is gaining traction, stockouts cost more than most sellers realize.

 How to build Plan B without creating chaos